gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/finance/paypal-success.md

 Your contribution was successfully received by PayPal.

-We promise it'll be used for the good cause of further developing the **GNU ARM Eclipse** project.
+We promise it'll be used for the good cause of further developing the **GNU MCU Eclipse** project.

 Thank you again for your support,

-The GNU ARM Eclipse team
+The GNU MCU Eclipse team